LABDOS01 Operational Manual

 Introduction

-LABDOS01 is a lightweight portable ionizing radiation spectrometer-dosimeter intended as an experimental device for laboratory measurements or as a personal dosimeter for frequent flyers.
+LABDOS01 is a lightweight portable open-science ionizing radiation spectrometer-dosimeter intended as an experimental device for laboratory measurements or as a personal dosimeter for frequent flyers.
 The dosimeter is connected via a USB bus, through which it is powered and read-out.
 This minimizes the demand for skills required to operate the dosimeter.

 LABDOS01 front and back side